gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 The objective was to create a new Trade Club solution, giving Corporate Banking Clients a way to identify and originate trade opportunities with industry counterparts, while improving the effectiveness and productivity of Santander’s Relationship Directors and expanding competitiveness, growing revenue and primacy through market-leading innovative analytics capability.
 The building blocks of a new analytics engine were established, and confidence was also built in using GCP for the long-term solution.
 An excitement was fuelled around the re-imagining of the Trade Club and discussions are underway about how to move forward with a PoC/MVP.
-Identifying wow factor and discussing merits of building with Accenture vs In-house are both intensively discussed.

 --------------
 ---------------